Service access keys (tenant-level)

 GraphQL

-You can also generate a service access key programmatically from GraphQL.
-For details, see the generateServiceAccessKey mutation of the Account API.
+You can also generate, update and delete service access keys programmatically from GraphQL.
+For details, see the Account API Reference, and, in particular, the following mutations: